 This section contains policies that pertain to frequent LLVM developers.
 We always welcome one-off patches from people who do not routinely contribute to LLVM, but we expect more from frequent contributors to keep the system as efficient as possible for everyone.
 Frequent LLVM contributors are expected to meet the following requirements in order for LLVM to maintain a high standard of quality.

-Developers should stay informed by reading at least the "dev" mailing list for the projects you are interested in, such as llvmdev for LLVM, cfe-dev for Clang, or lldb-dev for LLDB.
-If you are doing anything more than just casual work on LLVM, it is suggested that you also subscribe to the "commits" mailing list for the subproject you're interested in, such as llvm-commits, cfe-commits, or lldb-commits.
-Reading the "commits" list and paying attention to changes being made by others is a good way to see what other people are interested in and watching the flow of the project as a whole.
+Developers should stay informed by reading at least the llvmdev email list.
+If you are doing anything more than just casual work on LLVM, it is suggested that you also subscribe to the llvm-commits list and pay attention to changes being made by others.

 When making a patch for review, the goal is to make it as easy for the reviewer to read it as possible.
 As such, we recommend that you: